izcoser/etherbets/README.md

 - [ ] - Rewrite this frontend using NextJS with TypeScript.

+- [ ] - Use WAGMI React Hooks for Ethereum.

 ## Project Structure

 The default template is a monorepo created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).